 You are under no obligation to provide any personally identifiable data to us for the purposes of a job application.
 However, we are unable to conduct an evaluation of your application without you providing any information allowing us to assess your suitability and availability or to contact you.

-We work together with Guest Company for some of our events.
-Guest Company provides us with an online invitation management tool for opening events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for opening events.
+At some events we work together with service providers such as Guest Company or smart and more.
+The service provider provides us with an online invitation management tool for opening events which allows us to distribute free (online) invitations, reminders, registration confirmations and admission tickets for opening events.
 We have entered into a data processing agreement according to GDPR, Art.
-28 with Guest Company.
+28 with the service providers.
 Data is processed exclusively for the purpose of sending invitations to a selected group of recipients.

-In addition, we may receive data from our cooperation partners which we may have processed by Guest Company on their behalf according to GDPR, Art.
+In addition, we may receive data from our cooperation partners which we may have processed by the service provider on their behalf according to GDPR, Art.
 28.